hmss2002/factkey/README.md

 1. **Deterministic Keys**: The key `K = f(R, O)` is computed from relation and object, so the same reverse query always maps to the same key.

-2. **KV-Card Learning**: The model learns `@KRB:XXXXX → Subject` as a simple key-value lookup, which is easy to memorize.
+2. **KV-Card Learning**: The model learns `@KXXXXXXX → Subject` as a simple key-value lookup, which is easy to memorize.

 3. **Bridge Sentences**: The model learns to output the key when asked a reverse question, enabling the two-stage lookup.